Investing in Brooklyn property for asset diversification

 There is definitely strong demand for a condo in Brooklyn Heights despite prices being close to Manhattan’s.
 The waterfront condos are selling at a premium and inventory is at a minimum.
 Although it’s still specific to the development.
 Some are dong better than others.
 Brooklyn Bridge Park and the ferry to Manhattan are amenities that make this neighborhood attractive.

 Deal example: Represented client in buying this new launch condo in Midtown East at pre-construction stage.
-Always rented out to high quality tenants after condo was completed.
+Rented at premium rents from the beginning.

 Downtown Brooklyn and new condo developments